Guitaret: Instrument layout and playing

 The Guitaret is a rationalised lamellophone, making use of metal reeds or tines which are arranged in three rows within a white painted metal rectangular case approximately 30 centimetres long.
 The ends of the tines protrude slightly above the level of the casing.
 The player takes the guitaret with the left hand on the handle and uses the thumb of the right hand to pluck the tines.
 There are hidden tines that resonate with the plucked tines to swell the sounds.
-Although there are 3 rows of 12 tines each, there are only 15 actual tones, ranging from G♯3 to E5 owing to repetition.
+Although there are 3 rows of 12 tines each (36 Total), there are only 15 actual tones (1.5 Octaves), ranging from G♯3 to E5 owing to repetition.

 A handle at the left-hand end of the instrument contains a large lever, called the "damper button", which operate a damper mechanism.
 By pressing the spring-loaded button, a damper mechanism lifts a series of felt pads which rest on the tines; by releasing the button, all the tines, including the resonating tines, are simultaneously muted.

 The instrument is amplified up by a single electromagnetic pickup which is wrapped around all of the tines.
 The coil is directly connected to the output to the amplifier, it has no built-in amplification.
 The sound of the instrument on its own is very soft.

 The three rows of tines are laid out in the cycle of fifths which permits easy performance of chord sequences, and they are arranged in such a manner that three- or four-note chords can be played with ease.
 At the top of the instrument case, these chords are laid out for the convenience of the player.
 The chords are major, minor, diminished seventh, major seventh, diminished, augmented, minor seventh and sixth.

 An alternative method of two handed multi-finger playing is listed in the Facebook Guitaret Page as being invented by Lalli Barriere with the damper button held down with elastic bands, while Ivodne Galatea has created a five finger right-hand style for playing classical music, with the left hand being used for damping.
 Galatea has also created a tablature for playing the instrument classically and has arranged a repertoire for it from Bach, Beethoven and Debussy, as well as an arrangement for Guitaret consort of Reilly's In C.